Apple’s iOS 10.3.3 beta might be tempting but most of you are probably better off skipping the early version of Apple’s next iOS 10 update.

-While most of you will want to wait for the final iOS 10.3.3 release, some of you might want to give the iOS 10.3.3 beta a go right now.
+While most of you will want to wait for the final iOS 10.3.3 release, some of you might want to give the iOS 10.3.3 update a go right now.

 Installing early software like the iOS 10.3.3 beta has its benefits but there are also some downsides you’ll want to be aware of.
 We’ll touch on both here.

 If you’re on the fence about the beta for your iPhone, iPad or iPod touch, take a look at our list of reasons to install and skip this early version of iOS 10.

 This guide should help you onto one side of the fence or the other ahead of the official iOS 10.3.3 release date.

 Install It If You Want to Improve the iOS 10.3.3 Update

 If you want to help Apple improve the overall quality of the final iOS 10.3.3 update you might want to think about downloading the iOS 10.3.3 beta onto your device.

 Apple's beta process allows developers and average users in the public Beta Software Program to relay feedback about the update's performance.
 One of the main goals of the iOS 10.3.3 beta is to weed out major problems before the update lands for millions of devices around the world.

 If you've encountered a problem with an iOS update in the past and you're tired of dealing with issues (or hearing complaints from other users), think about helping Apple out today or at some point before the final iOS 10.3.3 release date.

 Your efforts could prevent a nasty surprise from appearing in the final version of the iOS 10.3.3 update for your iPhone, iPad or iPad touch.